Mojo (Tom Petty and the Heartbreakers album)

-Mojo is the twelfth studio album by American rock band Tom Petty and the Heartbreakers, released on June 15, 2010 on CD and June 29 on Blu-ray.
+Mojo is the twelfth studio album by American rock band Tom Petty and the Heartbreakers, released on June 15, 2010, on CD and June 29 on Blu-ray.
 It was Petty's first album with the Heartbreakers in eight years.
 Mojo debuted at No. 2 on the U.S. Billboard 200, selling 125,000 copies in its first week of release.
 The album was also the band's first full album with bassist Ron Blair since 1981's Hard Promises, as he played on only two tracks on the previous Heartbreakers album, The Last DJ.

+The album was reissued in 2023 as the "Extra Mojo Version" on vinyl LP and also digitally with three bonus tracks.
+The digital edition of the reissued album included an unreleased cover of Sonny Boy Williamson's song "Help Me" which was issued as a single on October 6, 2023.

 Recording

-In November 2009, Petty told Rolling Stone's David Fricke that it was his intention to record the album live in the studio without overdubs.
+In November 2009, Petty told Rolling Stone's David Fricke that he intended to record the album live in the studio without overdubs.

 He said of the album's tone, "It's blues-based.
 Some of the tunes are longer, more jammy kind of music.
 A couple of tracks really sound like the Allman Brothers – not the songs but the atmosphere of the band."